JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/exercises.md

 m_g = m |> gpu
 X_test_g = X_test |> gpu
 ```
-Nowe we can measure the evaluation time.
+Now we can measure the evaluation time.
 Remember that before doing so, we need to compile all the functions by evaluating at least one sample.
 ```julia
 m(X_test[:,:,:,1:1])
 m_g(X_test_g[:,:,:,1:1])